Keyfactor/a10vthunder-orchestrator/README.md

 - Write configuration to memory
 - Set active partitions
 - For ThunderMgmt: SSH/SCP file operations

+### Key Features

+- **Direct SSL Certificate Management**: Native A10 API integration for SSL certificate deployment and management
+- **Template-Aware Operations**: Intelligent handling of certificates bound to SSL templates and virtual services
+- **Multi-API Version Support**: Automatic detection and support for A10 API v4 and v6
+- **Partition Support**: Full support for A10 partitions for multi-tenant deployments
+- **Certificate Inventory**: Comprehensive discovery and inventory of existing certificates
+- **Management Interface Certificates**: SCP-based deployment for A10 management interface certificates
+- **PAM Integration**: Support for Privileged Access Management systems
+- **Advanced Certificate Replacement**: Zero-downtime certificate replacement with automatic template rebinding

 The a10vThunder Universal Orchestrator extension implements 2 Certificate Store Types.
 Depending on your use case, you may elect to use one, or both of these Certificate Store Types.
 Descriptions of each are provided below.